-Our Mid-Atlantic Teen Challenge programs have been developed for boys ages 12-17 to encourage the student to cope with everyday life issues.
-Students typically rise early and have little free time, due to a busy schedule of:
+At Mid-Atlantic Teen Challenge, our programs for troubled teens have been developed for boys ages 12-17 to encourage them to cope with everyday life issues, as well their struggle with addiction.
+By doing this, we steer them away from their damaging habits not only while they’re staying with us, but for the rest of their life.
+Students typically rise early and have little free time, thanks to a busy schedule of:

 - Discipleship Training